bellcom/ktc.dk/scripts/import/README.md

 Files are to be copied to a temporary location where they can be accessed from the new site.
 Be sure to preserve the file structure from sites/default/files
 The script `copy_files.php` can be used to copy only the nessecary files from the server.
 Run with `php copy_files.php {ssh-passwd}`, it will copy "public" and "private" folders content to the cwd.

-Files should be copied to `/var/tmp/ktc.dk-files/drupal`.
+Files should be copied to `/var/tmp/ktc.dk-files/drupal`. (on ktc.dk / ktc.bellcom.dk)

 **Group roles**
 A script to export the group roles for members is located in `exporters`, named `export_og_users_roles.php`.
 This is run in the same way as the data export script.